School Year

 * A webpage is not sufficient as the sole method of dissemination.

 Every year the school develops a Parent and Family Engagement Policy/Plan (PFEP) with feedback from parents.
 This plan is sent home to all parents in understandable format and translated, in a language the parents can understand.
 The Parent and Family Engagement plan is posted on the school website and shared via social media.
 The document outlines numerous opportunities for parents to increase their engagement with the school community.
-These events include student-led conferences, academic parent training sessions, award ceremonies, literacy nights, and monthly All Pro Dad meetings.
+These events include student-led conferences, academic parent training sessions, award ceremonies, and literacy nights.
 Translation in Spanish and Creole are provided for every meeting, training, event, flyer, and dialer/text.
-The complete Parent Engagement Plan can be found at https://www.collierschools.com/VOE.
+The complete Parent Engagement Plan can be found at //voe.collierschools.com/

 3.